 Sprinkling cinnamon on top of the dip makes it look a bit like a latte!
 You can add other spices, of course: ginger and nutmeg are great too.

-Kitchen items for this recipe
+Kitchen items for patriotic fruit tray

 My star bowl is from Pottery Barn, and I've had it for a while so it may not be available currently.
 Amazon doesn't have anything quite like it but this glass one would be gorgeous.